Creighton Abrams: Interbellum and Korean War

-Following the war, Abrams served on the Army General Staff (1945–46), as head of the department of tactics at the Armored School, Fort Knox (1946–48), and graduated from the Command and General Staff College at Fort Leavenworth (1949).
+Following the war, Abrams served on the Army General Staff (1945–1946), as head of the department of tactics at the Armored School, Fort Knox (1946–1948), and graduated from the Command and General Staff College at Fort Leavenworth (1949).

-Abrams commanded the 63rd Tank Battalion, part of the 1st Infantry Division, in Europe (1949–51).
-He was again promoted to colonel and commanded the 2nd Armored Cavalry Regiment (1951–52).
+Abrams commanded the 63rd Tank Battalion, part of the 1st Infantry Division, in Europe (1949–1951).
+He was again promoted to colonel and commanded the 2nd Armored Cavalry Regiment (1951–1952).
 These units were important assignments due to the Cold War concern for potential invasion of western Europe by the Soviet Union.
 He then attended and graduated from the Army War College in 1953.

-Due to Abrams' service in Europe and his War College tour, he joined the Korean War late in the conflict.
-He successively served as chief of staff of the I, X and IX Corps in South Korea (1953–1954).
+Because of Abrams's service in Europe and his War College tour, he joined the Korean War late.
+In South Korea (1953–1954), he successively served as chief of staff of the I, IX, and X Corps.

 Staff assignments and division command

-Upon Abrams' return from Korea, he served as Chief of Staff of the Armor Center, Fort Knox (1954–56).
-He was promoted to brigadier general and appointed deputy chief of staff for reserve components at the Pentagon (1956–59).
-He was assistant division commander of 3rd Armored Division (1959–60) and then commanded the division (1960–62) upon his promotion to major general.
-He was transferred to the Pentagon as deputy Chief of Staff for Operations (1962–63) and during this time he served as representative of the Army Chief of Staff overseeing the armed forces deployed to support the enrollment of James Meredith at the segregated University of Mississippi.
+Upon Abrams' return from Korea, he served as Chief of Staff of the Armor Center, Fort Knox (1954–1956).
+He was promoted to brigadier general and appointed deputy chief of staff for reserve components at the Pentagon (1956–1959).
+He was assistant division commander of 3rd Armored Division (1959–1960) and then commanded the division (1960–1962) upon his promotion to major general.
+He was transferred to the Pentagon as deputy Chief of Staff for Operations (1962–1963) and during this time he served as representative of the Army Chief of Staff overseeing the armed forces deployed to support the enrollment of James Meredith at the segregated University of Mississippi.

 He performed a similar role in May 1963 during the civil rights protests in Birmingham, Alabama.
-Following these roles Abrams demanded a more coherent policy for the swift employment of Federal forces domestically and on 25 May 1963, the Joint Chiefs formalized those arrangements with the Strike Command instructed to be prepared "to move ready, deployable, tailored Army forces ranging in size from a reinforced company to a maximum force of 15,000 personnel".
+Following these roles Abrams demanded a more coherent policy for the swift employment of Federal forces domestically.
+In May 1963, the Joint Chiefs formalized those arrangements with the Strike Command instructed to be prepared "to move ready, deployable, tailored Army forces ranging in size from a reinforced company to a maximum force of 15,000 personnel".

 He was promoted to lieutenant general and commanded V Corps in Europe (1963–1964).

-Abrams was on the cover of Time magazine three times in ten years: 1961 (October 13), 1968 (April 19), and 1971 (February 15).
+Abrams was on the cover of Time magazine three times in ten years: 1961 (13 October), 1968 (19 April), and 1971 (15 February).